IN THE MORNING YOU ALWAYS COME BACK

 like seeing in the mirror

-a deathly face re-emerge,
+a dead face re-emerge,

 like listening to closed lips.